teal-language/teal-language-server/README.md

 * `luarocks install teal-language-server`
 * `teal-language-server`

-Tested on Windows, Linux and MacOS
+Tested on Windows, Linux and macOS

 ### From source